PallaviSonawane7/Project/README.md

 ## Solutions & Approaches
 - Data Collection
-- Data Cleaning
+- Data Cleaning, Pre-processing & Visualisation
 - Model Selection
-    1. ML: (Support Vector Machines, Decision Tree, Logistic Regression, Multinomial Naïve Bayes)
+    1. ML: Support Vector Machines, Decision Tree, Logistic Regression, Multinomial Naïve Bayes
     2. RNN: Neural Network where the output from the previous step is fed as input to the current step
     3. LSTM: LSTM stands for Long-Short Term Memory.
 LSTM is a type of recurrent neural network but is better than traditional recurrent neural networks in terms of memory.
     4. BERT: BERT stands for Bidirectional Encoder Representations from Transformers and it is a state-of-the-art machine learning model used for NLP tasks

 - Obtain  Accuracy